acambray/Cancerous-Tissue-Detection-CNN/README.md

 2. Build and Train
    - Run build_and_train
-   - Model which best performs will be saved on the main folder
+   - Model which best performs on validation data will be saved on the main folder

 3. Load and Predict
    - Run load_and_predict